MicrosoftDocs/cloud-adoption-framework/docs/secure/best-practices/managing-secrets.md

 ## External configuration store pattern

 Most of these best practices across your enterprise and workloads deployed to the cloud will use a secret store.
-To Understand the external configuration store cloud design pattern will not only provide context, it will provide insights to various issues and considerations that might affect your workload architectural design.
+To understand the external configuration store cloud design pattern will not only provide context, it will provide insights to various issues and considerations that might affect your workload architectural design.

 For example, there are rare exceptions to the security best practice of using Azure Key Vault to store secrets, such as connection strings.
 These exceptions might be revealed during the development implementation phase when conducting performance and load testing.
 Ensure your business stakeholders state that performance is critical to the workload.